cam39porter/thesis/deliverables/project-proposal.md

 ### System Architecture

-> This distributed system will consist six layers.
+> This distributed system will consist of six layers.
 There is one way data flow from the physical datasets to the UI the consumer interacts with.
 Each layer is responsible for one logical component in the data flow.

 ![System Architecture Diagram](./assets/system-architecture-diagram.jpg)